Dr. William Bass has helped law enforcement teams investigate more than 700 deaths by studying decayed bodies and bones.

 Dr. Bass founded the University of Tennessee’s Anthropology Research Facility known as the “Body Farm,” in 1971 to study human decomposition, allowing forensic anthropologists to better answer questions about how long a body had been decaying.
 He is the co-author of several nonfiction books, including “Death’s Acre” and “Beyond the Body Farm,” and he has written a series of mystery/crime novels with journalist Jon Jefferson under the pseudonym “Jefferson Bass.”

-He became involved with Lynchburg College earlier this year when he was searching for a place to donate the Civil War diary of his great-grandfather, who served in the Confederacy and was in Appomattox when Robert E. Lee surrendered to Ulysses S. Grant.
+He became involved with University of Lynchburg earlier this year when he was searching for a place to donate the Civil War diary of his great-grandfather, who served in the Confederacy and was in Appomattox when Robert E. Lee surrendered to Ulysses S. Grant.
 After inheriting the ancestor’s diaries from an uncle, Dr. Bass considered several places where the book could be conserved.

-His brother-in-law introduced him to Greg Starbuck, director of Historical Sandusky, the house-museum that Lynchburg College owns and operates.
+His brother-in-law introduced him to Greg Starbuck, director of Historical Sandusky, the house-museum that University of Lynchburg owns and operates.
 Dr. Bass was impressed by the home and the archeology research lab on site.
 But he knew he had found the right place for the diary when he learned that students were involved in hands-on work to digitize other Civil War diaries and letters housed at Sandusky.